etkecc/synapse-admin/src/components/etke.cc/README.md

 ### Instance config

-With instance config you can whitelabel Synapse Admin, and disable some features you don't need.
+With instance config, you can white-label Synapse Admin and disable some features you don't need.

-**Whitelabelling** - the following customizations are available:
+**White-labeling** - the following customizations are available:

 * Application name (browser tab title, error pages)
 * Logo (login page)